-Keep everyone looped in with video updates or regular company-wide meetings.
-Informing your team members about new company developments and product roadmaps will help to ensure that they feel like they are a valued member of the team.
+Keep everyone in the organization looped in with video updates or regular company-wide meetings.
+Informing employees about new company developments and product roadmaps will help make them feel like they’re valued members of the team.

 4. Name game

-Call on your team’s creative power to brainstorm fun, memorable titles for boardrooms, or to come up with a new product name.
+Call on your employees’ creative power to brainstorm fun titles for your communal spaces or a new product name.
 Doing so enhances team building and boosts employee engagement.

 5. Celebrate in style

-Make your team members feel appreciated with customised anniversary or birthday celebrations for each individual.
-You can do this by gifting them with their favourite treat, such as cheesecake, ice cream cake or whatever he or she prefers.
+Make your team members feel appreciated with customized anniversary or birthday celebrations for everyone.
+You can do this by gifting each employee with their favourite treat (such as cheesecake, ice cream cake, cupcakes or whatever else they prefer).